bsig1/lyric_lsa/README.md

 **Higher Level Overview**
 The ultimate goal is to embed artists into a semantic space based purely on their lyrical content and compare that structure to their genre-based relationships.
-The central hypothesis is that *lyrical similarity* between two artists correlates to the *genre similarity* between two artists.
+The central hypothesis is that *lyrical similarity* between two artists "correlates to"/"can predict" the *genre similarity* between two artists.

 ## Step 1